Sunny beaches by day; starry skies by night. Welcome to Beverly Shores.

-The community is a haven for nature lovers, cyclists, bird watchers and beach goers.
-Many Chicagoans make it their second home.
+Beverly Shores is a haven for nature lovers, cyclists, bird watchers and beachgoers.
+Visitors and residents alike enjoy its natural beauty, and many Chicagoans make it their second home.

-The original developer sold his northwest Indiana properties to his younger brother who built a school, hotel with botanic gardens, championship 18-hole golf course, clubhouse, beachfront casino and theater.
-The developer, Robert Bartlett also purchased 16 structures from the Chicago World’s Fair and moved them to Beverly Shores.
-Five of the structures still stand within the Indiana Dunes National Lakeshore, leased by the Indiana Historic Landmarks Foundation.
+The original developer sold his Northwest Indiana properties to his younger brother, Robert Barlett, who built a school, hotel with botanic gardens, championship 18-hole golf course, clubhouse, beachfront casino and theater.
+In the 1930s, Bartlett purchased 16 structures from the Chicago World’s Fair and moved them to Beverly Shores.
+Five of the structures still stand within the Indiana Dunes National Park, leased by the Indiana Historic Landmarks Foundation.

-The town’s renovated Spanish Revival Colonial Revival train station is on the National Register of Historic Places, home to a museum, gallery and local art exhibits.
+The town’s renovated Spanish Revival train station is on the National Register of Historic Places and is home to a museum, gallery and local art exhibits.

 Students attend Michigan City Schools’ unified district including Pine Elementary School, Barker Middle School and Michigan City High School.

 No Nearby Public Transportation Found